Another one of those everday terms, you can hear 'spoilt' everwhere.

 Smells like it, too.

-other spellings: spoiled, spoilt, and spolt
+variations: spoiled, spoilt, spolt

 ★ If your granny says something’s "spoilt," you can bet she means it’s no good - whether she’s talkin’ about a pie or a person. ★

-Origin
+Origin and Etymology

 From the standard English "spoil," with the past participle form "spoilt" preserved in British English and older American dialects.
 Appalachian speech kept this older form even as most of the U.S. shifted to "spoiled."

-Notes
+Usage Notes

 "Spoilt" is still used in much of the South and Appalachia in both senses.
 The pronunciation can drop the "oi" sound in fast speech, producing "spolt."